FK Panevėžys

-Futbolo klubas Panevėžys, commonly known as Panevėžys is a Lithuanian football team from the city of Panevėžys.
-The team was promoted to the Lithuanian A Lyga after the 2018 season, when became winners of 1 Lyga.
+Futbolo klubas Panevėžys, commonly known as Panevėžys, is a Lithuanian professional football club from the city of Panevėžys.
+The team currently plays in A Lyga, the top tier of Lithuanian football.

 History

 The city of Panevėžys has a long history of football in Lithuania.
 Until 2014, the city was represented by 7-time title winners FK Ekranas.
-However, FK Ekranas was unable to meet financial criteria to participate in 2015 season and lost eligibility to participate in the A Lyga.
+However, FK Ekranas was unable to meet the financial criteria to participate in the 2015 season and lost eligibility to participate in the A Lyga.
 The club was declared bankrupt.
-To fill the void, FK Panevėžys was established at the beginning of 2015, right before the new season start.
-Remarkably, the club made its debut in the second tier, finishing its first season in the eighth place.
-In 2016, the club improved its performance and finished in the fifth position.
+To fill the void, FK Panevėžys was established at the beginning of 2015, right before the new season started.
+The club made its debut in the I Lyga (second tier), finishing its first season in eighth place.
+In 2016, the club improved its performance and finished in fifth place.

 In 2017, Panevėžys aimed to win the I Lyga and return a club from the city of Panevėžys to the A Lyga.
-However, the start of season was disastrous, which resulted in the resignation of the head coach Virginijus Liubšys.
+However, the start of the season was disastrous, which resulted in the resignation of the head coach Virginijus Liubšys.
 Eventually, the club finished 10th in the league table.
-The 2018 season was much more successful.
-With the new coach Alexandru Curteian, FK Panevėžys won the I Lyga achieving promotion to the A Lyga.
-In the 2019 A Lyga, they were in 5th position.
+In the 2018 season under new coach Alexandru Curteian, FK Panevėžys achieved their goal of winning the I Lyga and achieved promotion to the A Lyga for the first time in history.
+They finished their first season in the top flight (2019 A Lyga) in 5th position.

+Panevėžys reached the final of the 2020 Lithuanian Football Cup and on 24 October 2020 beat FK Sūduva on penalties to secure the trophy.
+In the 2021 Lithuanian Football Cup, the club reached the final again, but could not defend the title, as they lost 1–5 against FK Žalgiris.

+Former Lithuania national team coach Valdas Urbonas took over the club for the 2022 season.
+After a successful start to the season, Panevėžys was in first place in the table after 14 matches played.
+After a series of weak performances, the club dropped to third place, leading to the dismissal of Urbonas in September 2022.
+Urbonas was replaced by Italian national Gino Lettieri.
+At the end of the 2023 season, Panevėžys secured first place in the league, 12 points ahead of second-place team FK Žalgiris, becoming a Lithuanian champion for the first time in history.